khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

 .. image:: https://raw.githubusercontent.com/khulnasoft/khulnasoft.github.io/main/img/externally_linked/contributing/setting_up/github_codespaces/codespace_built.png?raw=true
    :width: 420

-7. That's it, you have just setup GitHub codespaces and can start developing Ivy.
+7. That's it, you have just setup GitHub codespaces and can start developing Aikit.
 The configuration files install all the required packages, and extensions for you to get started quickly.

 **Setting up Codespaces with a GPU**